BhavarthShah/Well-log-dataset-interpretation/README.md

 ## Objective
-The objective of this project is to demonstrate how quick and flexible the visualization of well-logs can be done using Python.
+The objective of this project is to demonstrate how quick and flexible the interpretation of well-logs can be done using Python.
 The libraries used for this code are NumPy, Pandas and Matplotlib.

 ## Data Source